-The road improved a little bit west of the State Barrier Fence but was really saved by the now extended section of bitumen coming in at the 21 km point.
+The riding is very poor gravel road for approximately 21 km and then the bitumen starts.
+The road did improve a little bit west of the State Barrier Fence but was really saved by the now extended section of bitumen coming in at the 21 km point.
 Of course where the Shire gives, the Shire takes away and the undulations started and they last pretty much for the rest of the route.

 From Wave Rock it is about four kilometres into Hyden.
 Hyden has really improved in recent years and now has a great bakery and IGA.
 I think we all pretty much re-supplied here at the IGA.

-This is more of a hilly route where the average average grade is 3% and the maximum 7%.
-The total climb as recorded by my Sigma Sports Rox 9 was 1,193 metres.
+This was our final day of riding from Esperance to Perth and it was a fairly big day.
+This is more of a hilly route where the average grade is 3% and the maximum 7%.
+The total climb as recorded by my Sigma Sports ROX 9 was 1,193 metres.

 This was the most unpleasant section of the ride.
 The traffic increased significantly between Brookton and Karragullen with the behaviour of the drivers also deteriorating as they volume increased.
 There was also a fair bit of road train traffic on this section.
 Frankly I was glad to get off the Brookton Highway and whilst there was still Orrong Road to come, at least there was an end in sight and bike paths to come.